Funding Opportunities

 Our Process

-The Simpson Center provides financial and administrative support for faculty research projects in the humanities and humanistic social sciences.
-We offer fellowships through the Society of Scholars and Digital Humanities Summer Fellowships core programs, as well as Faculty Summer Fellowships, which focus on a shared project type or thematic.
-We also fund faculty-led Collaborative Research Projects and Events.
+The Simpson Center provides financial and administrative support for University of Washington faculty in the humanities and humanistic social sciences to undertake research projects.
+We offer fellowships through the Society of Scholars and Digital & Data Humanities Summer Fellowships core programs, as well as Faculty Summer Fellowships, which focus on a shared project type or thematic.
+We also fund faculty-led Collaborative Research Projects, Events, and Conferences.
 In this category, projects likely to contribute to building intellectual community across disciplines and departments at the University of Washington are especially encouraged, as are connections with cultural and educational institutions in the greater Seattle area and beyond.
-Also core to our mission is supporting graduate student research through fellowships and collaborative Graduate Research Clusters.
+Also core to our mission is supporting University of Washington graduate student research and community engagement through fellowships and collaborative Graduate Research Clusters.

 The Simpson Center administers three funding rounds per year, in Fall, Winter, and Spring Quarters.
 All three rounds support the same funding term, July through June of the following year.
 Proposed projects should be planned for the subsequent academic year.
 Applications for some categories are accepted at multiple points in the year; however, some categories are only open during one funding round, as noted below.